sowmyay/ml-project-template/README.md

 # ML Template

-This project is aimed to automate the boiler plate code for most machine learning projects.
+ML template is an easy to use tool to automate the boiler plate code for most machine learning projects.

-# Usage
+This tool creates an easy to use project architecture with poetry package manager for machine learning projects.

+Modify the code under `#TODO` comments in the project repository to easily adapt the template to your use-case.

+# How to use it?
-1. `pip install mltemplate`
+1. Install the package as - `pip install mltemplate`
-2. `mltempate --name template --author A. Name --email aname@email.com`.
-Replace the arguments with values that better define you and your ML project
+2. Then, simply run `mltempate` from your terminal and follow the prompts

 And Voila!